 The California Center for Border and Regional Economic Studies (CCBRES) specializes in research and database development in the two areas of U.S.-Mexican trade relations and the Imperial Valley.
 The Center collects and compiles statistics on trade between California and Mexico, encourages research in this area, publishes a monthly bulletin of in-house and sponsored analyses of the issues involved in bilateral trade.
 CCBRES also hosts conferences and workshops on border issues, ranging from trade and economics to sociological and educational issues.
-The

-Center's goal is to become a national resource center for California-Mexican trade relations.
+The Center's goal is to become a national resource center for California-Mexican trade relations.

-As related to the economic situation in the Imperial Valley, CCBRES is in the process of developing and maintaining a current economic profile of the Imperial Valley.
-The data will include economic indicators such as demographic information, quality of life, labor and agricultural statistics, and macro economic indicators.
+As related to the economic situation in the Imperial Valley, CCBRES has developed and is maintaining a current economic profile of the Imperial Valley.
+The data includes economic indicators such as demographic information, quality of life, labor and agricultural statistics, and macro economic indicators.